Justlinuxyourself/Aero1EOS/README.md

 ✅ Modify code for learning or improvement

 # You are **NOT** allowed to:
-❌ Rename or rebrand AliOS as your own project
-❌ Claim authorship of core components
+❌ Rename or rebrand AliOS as your own project  (if u wanna gimme credits) ❌ Claim authorship of core components
 ❌ Remove original copyright notices or credits